Edvin Kurtulus

-Edvin Kurtulus (Edvin Kurtulush, Edvin Kurtuluş; born 5 March 2000) is a Swedish professional footballer who plays as a centre-back or right-back for Hammarby IF in Allsvenskan and the Sweden national team.
+Edvin Kurtulus (Edvin Kurtulush, Edvin Kurtuluş; born 5 March 2000) is a Swedish professional footballer who plays as a centre-back or right-back for Ludogorets Razgrad and the Sweden national team.

 Club career

 Halmstads BK

 At the age of five, Kurtulus started to play football with local club Halmstads BK.
 In 2018 and 2019, as a youth player, he went on trial with both Fenerbahçe in Turkey and Copenhagen in Denmark.

 On 20 December 2018, Kurtulus signed his first professional contract with Halmstad.
 On 5 May 2019, he made his debut in Superettan, Sweden's second tier, in a 0–1 loss to Östers IF.
 After impressing manager Magnus Haglund, Kurtulus ended the season making 11 league appearances, of which he started ten, mostly as a right-back.

 In 2020, Kurtulus continued as a starter for Halmstad when the club won Superettan and secured a promotion to Allsvenskan.
 He made 18 league appearances in total, mostly playing as a centre-back, before his season was cut short in September when he was diagnosed with pericarditis.

 In 2021, Kurtulus was a key player for Halmstad in Allsvenskan, playing 29 league games.
 The club eventually suffered from a relegation after losing to Helsingborgs IF with 1–3 on aggregate in the relegation play-offs.